 Something else about nicknames in the US is that it’s common for people to ask someone what name they go by.
 So upon being introduced as “Michael,” someone might say, do you go by Mike or Michael?
 Just to check.
 In France, you really don’t hear that because it’s a given that people will use the full name.

-What French nicknames or French names for girls in general are your favorite?
+What French nicknames or unique French names for girls in general are your favorite?

 Now that you’ve read up on the top French girl names, let’s turn to popular French boy names, in the name of balance and all. ;-))